adamkurth/reborn_dev/doc/source/numpy.rst

 Numpy
 =====

-Numpy is the most important Python package that bornagain uses when working with arrays.
-Below are a few declarations that are meant to resolve possible ambiguities when using numpy arrays within the bornagain framework.
+Numpy is the most important Python package that reborn uses when working with arrays.
+Below are a few declarations that are meant to resolve possible ambiguities when using numpy arrays within the reborn framework.
 Users who are new to numpy should study it -- there are countless tutorials on the web.

 Indexing and internal memory layout of ndarray objects
 ------------------------------------------------------

-*People who are familiar with numpy ndarrays and their memory layout can skip this section -- the synopsis is simple: some parts of the bornagain package (particularly those that have underlying Fortran or OpenCL code) assume that ndarrays are are in the default c-contiguous ordering.
+*People who are familiar with numpy ndarrays and their memory layout can skip this section -- the synopsis is simple: some parts of the reborn package (particularly those that have underlying Fortran or OpenCL code) assume that ndarrays are are in the default c-contiguous ordering.
 There are some cases in which errors will result if you pass in an array that is not c-contiguous, and in other cases arrays are re-written before passing to Fortran or OpenCL functions, which will cause in speed reductions.*